[How to say my name: SHOH-MAH-LEE CHA-ter-JEE]

-Somali Chaterji is an Assistant Professor (Research) in the School of Agricultural and Biological Engineering at Purdue University, where she specializes in developing algorithms and statistical models for biological engineering, precision medicine, and digital agriculture.
+Somali Chaterji is an Assistant Professor (Research) in the Department of Agricultural and Biological Engineering at Purdue University, where she specializes in developing algorithms and statistical models for biological engineering, precision medicine, and digital agriculture.

 Dr. Chaterji got her PhD in Biomedical Engineering from Purdue University, winning the Chorafas International Award (2010), College of Engineering Best Dissertation Award (2010), and the Future Faculty Fellowship Award (2009).
 She did her Post-doctoral Fellowship at the University of Texas at Austin in the Department of Biomedical Engineering, where her work was supported by an American Heart Association award.
 She also received the Seed-for-Success Award from Purdue University's Excellence in Research Awards program in recognition of her NIH award in 2016.
 Dr. Chaterji is a technology commercialization enthusiast and has been consulting for the IC2 Institute at the University of Texas at Austin, since Spring 2014.

 My current areas of interest and expertise are:

 From my post-doctoral days, I honed my expertise in designing and annotating high-throughput and diverse genomics experiments, developing and testing nanosensor architectures for cell-based therapeutics, and data integration from diverse omics datasets.
 In my PhD work, I developed testing frameworks for optimizing the design and development of cardiovascular devices.
 I have collaborations with both wet-lab experimentalists (UT Austin, U of Washington, UNC Medical School) and computer engineers (Purdue, U of Maryland, U of Chicago).